 What this ultimately means is that you will be brushing your teeth 4 times a day, a total of 8 minutes.

 2 cleans in the morning, 1 with Active Wow, the other with your regular toothpaste.
 Then the same again in the evening.

 Different activated charcoal manufacturers offer different suggestions and there is no set rule that I can see from how best to use charcoal.

 Some brands suggest using just a couple of times a week whilst others say it is fine to use all the time in place of your regular toothpaste.

 Others suggest brushing for a minute and then leaving on the teeth for 1-2 minutes to do its magic.

-What I find interesting and perhaps more honest and upfront is that Active Wow essentially suggest that after 3 weeks there will unlikely be additional improvement in color.
+What I find interesting and perhaps more honest and upfront is that Active Wow essentially suggests that after 3 weeks there will unlikely be an additional improvement in color.
 They do not suggest you stop using it.

 To gain maximum possible benefit I believe daily use is best, but would not advise long term use, I will explain why shortly.

 I hope it is not just me being cynical, but the fact you use this Active Wow and then brush with your regular toothpaste is like double brushing.